Agramm18/Patient_Management_System_v.05/docs/project_info/ABOUT.md

 # About This Project

-Last synchronized: 2026-07-23.
+Last synchronized: 2026-07-31.

 ## Purpose

-Patient Management System V5.01 is a long-term Java learning and portfolio project.
-It develops the foundations of a larger database-backed business application while providing practical experience with architecture, persistence, authentication, security, testing, and technical documentation.
+Patient Management System V5.01 is a Java learning and portfolio project for building the foundations of a database-backed business application.
+The current repository focuses on configuration, authentication, account security, access requests, menu routing, logging, testing, and technical documentation.
+Patient-management product features have not been implemented yet.

-The repository currently focuses on platform foundations rather than patient-management product features:

-- Application bootstrap and controller routing
-- `.env` validation and MySQL connectivity
-- Database-backed registration and authentication
-- BCrypt password and recovery-key hashing
-- Login-attempt persistence and account-status policies
-- Runtime session state through `SessionAccount` and `CurrentSession`
-- Pending-user access requests
-- Typed role-aware menu and service-action routing
-- SLF4J and Logback logging
-- JUnit 5 tests for registration and password validation

 This is not a production-ready hospital system and must not be used with real patient data.

 ## Background

-The first version was written in Python while learning programming fundamentals and Object-Oriented Programming.
-The Java rebuild began during vocational training in application development and is intended to improve the architecture, persistence model, security behavior, testability, and maintainability.
+The first version was written in Python while learning programming and Object-Oriented Programming.
+The Java rebuild began during vocational training in application development and is intended to improve architecture, persistence, security behavior, testability, and maintainability.

 The original Python project is available in the [Patient Management System repository](https://github.com/Agramm18/Patient-Management-System).

 ## Current Implementation

-The current implementation is a Java 21 Maven console application.
-It can:
+The project is a Java 21 Maven console application backed by MySQL.
+It currently provides:

-- Validate all 13 required environment values and a MySQL connection
+- Validation of 13 required `.env` values and the initial database connection
-- Hash and persist the configured recovery key
-- Create missing local-admin and admin starter accounts
+- BCrypt persistence of a recovery key and automatic creation of missing starter accounts
-- Register pending users with validated profile and password input
+- Registration with username, email, international phone, and password validation
-- Authenticate accounts with BCrypt and persist login attempts
+- BCrypt login verification and login-attempt persistence
-- Route account-status-specific login behavior
+- Typed login results through `LoginOutcome` and `StoreLogs`
-- Reset a selected account password after recovery-key verification
-- Create an active runtime session
+- Account-status-specific handling for active, disabled, pending, locked, quarantined, password-change, and suspicious accounts
+- A multi-window failed-password policy using day, week, month, year, five-year, and ten-year counts
+- Runtime session state through the immutable `SessionAccount` record and static `CurrentSession`
-- Collect a pending user's requested department and create an access request
+- Pending department access requests
-- Display local-admin or admin parent menus
-- Route the admin Requests option to the current access-request listing query

-The password creation sequence now converts the validated password before hashing and clears both character arrays only after the hash input is no longer needed.
-Registration now stores the hash returned by `PasswordFlow` after the final confirmation step, including after profile corrections.
-These fixes remove the two critical hash-handling defects documented in the previous baseline.

-The 2026-07-23 login refactor separates credential and status work across `SetupCurrentSession`, `HandleAccountStatus`, `StoreLogs`, and `PasswordPolicies`.
-Active account data is stored in the immutable `SessionAccount` record, and `CurrentSession` provides `setCurrentAccount`, `getCurrentAccount`, `isLoggedIn`, and `clear`.

-The menu refactor uses immutable `MenuOption` entries, typed `ServiceAction` values, and `MenuContextStructure(userRole, action)`. `MenuControllerParent` maps all five displayed admin options to actions.
-Only `ADMIN_USER_REQUESTS` currently invokes a service; the other four admin actions and `LOCAL_ADMIN_DASHBOARD` reach the unsupported-action exception.
-The application also completes only one menu and service pass after authentication.
+- Typed menu actions through `MenuOption`, `ServiceAction`, and `MenuContextStructure`
+- One connected admin service for listing access requests
+- SLF4J and Logback logging
+- JUnit 5 tests for password and registration helpers

+The current login implementation stores `INVALID_PASSWORD` consistently and includes the current failed attempt in policy evaluation before the attempt row is written.
+Only the `PERMITTED` outcome is persisted as a successful login.
+Pending requests and starter-account password changes return to authentication without creating an authenticated session.

-## Verified Quality Baseline
+## Verified Baseline

-On 2026-07-23, `.\mvnw.cmd test` completed successfully with:
+On 2026-07-31, `\.\mvnw.cmd test` completed successfully with:

-- 93 production Java files under `src/main/java`
+- 98 production Java files under `src/main/java`
 - 2 test source files under `src/test/java`
 - 15 passing `PasswordServiceTest` tests
 - 40 passing `RegistrationServiceTest` tests
 - 55 tests in total, with 0 failures, 0 errors, and 0 skipped tests

-The tests cover individual password rules, password retype and array clearing, missing-console detection at the input-method level, registration fields, confirmation and correction input, and the registration password-hash guard.
-They do not cover complete interactive, database-backed, session, recovery, or menu-routing workflows.
+The tests are unit-level helper tests.
+They do not connect to MySQL or cover complete registration, login, recovery, session, menu, or service workflows.

 ## Current Limitations

-- Failed-password policy counting is not currently coherent: `PasswordPolicies` returns the stored reason `to many false attempts`, while `CountFailedLoginAttempts` counts only `INVALID_PASSWORD`.
-Policy evaluation also occurs before the current attempt is persisted.
-- Without a terminal console, `PasswordService.userPWSD` propagates an exception to the generic fatal bootstrap handler instead of returning a controlled authentication result; complete password/hash behavior is also not covered end to end.
-- `CreateAccount` has no repository-level null or blank hash guard and does not return an explicit result.
+- An active account receives a session and `PERMITTED` even when `has_access_to_menu` is false.
+- Failed-login counting, status updates, and attempt persistence are separate operations and are not transactional.
+- Policy windows mix calendar and rolling SQL semantics, and the multi-window thresholds have no automated coverage.
+- The displayed per-session password retry count is recreated for each invalid attempt.
+- Missing terminal-backed hidden input can still terminate the runtime through the generic bootstrap error path.
+- Registration repositories do not independently reject blank hashes or return structured outcomes.
-- Recovery displays system accounts but the final target lookup still accepts any existing account.
+- Recovery displays system accounts but accepts any existing account as the final target.
+- Recovery now sets the password and status ID 1, but it does not reconcile password-change flags, menu access, or session state.
-- Pending access requests store job `unassigned` and role ID 9; selection, duplicate handling, approval, rejection, and activation are incomplete.
+- Access requests still store job `unassigned` and role ID 9 and have no approval or activation workflow.
-- `ServiceController` does not yet enforce role/action authorization independently of the supplied menu context.
-- Four admin actions, the local-admin dashboard, logout, a controlled menu loop, and non-admin role menus are not implemented.
+- Four admin actions, the local-admin dashboard, logout, and a repeated menu loop are not implemented.
+- `ServiceController` does not enforce role/action authorization independently.
-- Repository failures are often printed and swallowed rather than returned as structured results.
+- Repository failures are often printed and swallowed.
 - Logging migration and automated integration coverage remain incomplete.

 Patient records, appointments, treatments, billing, reporting, JavaFX, REST APIs, continuous integration, and deployment automation are not implemented.